twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 DAO decision:

-- trade 30% of 9 months of revenue for $200k now,
+- trade 30% of 9 weeks of revenue for $200k now,
 - without issuing additional governance tokens.

 Meanwhile, any net revenues beyond the pledged slice can continue to earn base yield in the revenue account.